polyfacet/aras-pre-post-upgrade-run/README.md

 ## The problem this solution solves

 This solutions aims to remove the need of using another tool than the Import/ConsoleUpgrade tool to update an Aras environment.
+As using another tool most often adds to the complexity of the deployment.
+With this solution we can simply use Aras methods.
+No need to manage/learn how a different tool works, as this solution is pure standard "Aras configuration/development"

 ## The concept